sfshaw/bootcamp357/mod3/README.md

 `#ifndef` is a shortcut for an if statement, checking to see if __MY_HEADER_H__ is not defined. `#if defined()` also exists, and there many more out there.
 If the identifier is already defined, Body of the if statement, in this case the entire contents of the header, are removed and never make it to the compiler.

-The reason this guard pattern is adventageous is that we can then `#include` our header file all over the place and not worry about it being duplicated.
+The reason this guard pattern is advantageous is that we can then `#include` our header file all over the place and not worry about it being duplicated.
 For example:

   -a.h includes b.h and c.h,
   -b.h includes c.h
   -c.h has something useful in it such as a `#define` that we want later -a.c includes a.h and b.h, and uses the `#define` from c.h

-In this situation, we only want one diffinition of everything from c.h inside a.c.
+In this situation, we only want one definition of everything from c.h inside a.c.

 The good news is there is not pop quiz for this module.
 The bad news is there is homework.
 Your assignment is to replicate the above situation with actual files and implement the preprocessor guard pattern to produce preprocessed compiler output (using `gcc -E` as explained above) where the contents of c.h only end up in a.c once.

-Try to get this to work on the unix servers.
+Try to get this to work on the UNIX servers.
 I'll see you in [module 4](../intermission/README.md).

 JK, you need a break.
 The intermission is next.